RedPitaya/Documentation/developerGuide/hardware/125-14/top.rst

 .. note::

-    Power connector is a standard 2-pin 0.1" connector.
+    The power connector is a standard 2-pin 0.1" connector.
-    Supplies only 5V.
+    Supplies only 5 V.

 .. toctree::